Mana Wraith — Neutral Card

 Mana Wraith is a neutral minion.
-This card can be obtained from expert packs.
 Below the card images, you will find explanations to help you use the card optimally in every game mode of Hearthstone.

 Mana Wraith is a minion that can be powerful in specific situations, but generally does not have a strong enough effect on the game to justify its low stat value.
 The main impact of this card on the game is that it is a potential drop from Piloted Shredder and should be considered during turns that involve this card.

 Mana Wraith is very rarely seen in Constructed, since the effect it has on the game is easily counteracted by most removal spells.
 Although it can go some way to slow down aggressive minion heavy decks like Zoo, more straightforward cards like Zombie Chow that fight for the board more effectively are usually better choices.

 Mana Wraith can be extremely annoying if played in the early game on an empty board, as it will slow down your opponent.
 However, it delays you as well, making it useless in aggressive decks.
 Despite its potential to delay your opponent's early game, you should still treat it as 2/2 minion for 2 mana, and you are likely to be able to pick a better Rare over Mana Wraith.

 - Join Us Live on Twitch for the Icy Veins Podcast

 - US Federal Trade Commission "Likely to File Antitrust Lawsuit" to Block Microsoft Acquisition of Activision Blizzard